Mixing Humid Air

-When mixing air of state A and C, the mixing point will be on the straight line in point B.
+In the Mollier diagram - or in the psychrometric chart - when mixing air of state A and C, the mixing point will be on a straight line in point B.

-The position of point B depends on the air volume (or mass) of A and C.
+The position of point B depends on the air volume (or mass) of the air in state A and C.

-The mixing process are indicated in a Mollier diagram above and in a psychometric chart below.
+The mixing process are indicated in a Mollier diagram above and in a psychrometric chart below.

-The heat balance when mixing humid air can be expressed as:
+The heat or enthalphy balance when humid air is mixed can be expressed as:

 QA hA + QC hC = (QA + QC) hB (1)